 - Are relevant to your content

-As when you share a pin with a well optimized pin description (full of relevant keywords) to an SEO optimized board, that pin could eventually start to rank for those keywords in search results!
+When you share a pin with a well-optimized pin description (full of relevant keywords) to a Pinterest search engine-optimized board, that pin could eventually start to rank for those keywords in search results!

 How to find keywords your potential clients will engage with